Leeds Cost of Living: Monthly Budget Guide for 2025

 Eating Out Prices

-How much will you spend eating out or buying basics in Leeds?
-You’ll see a range: average living cost for dining out depends on venue and neighborhood.
-A mid-range, three-course meal for two runs about £25–£60, from a basic pub to an expat-area Italian with wine and dessert.
-Expect supermarket beer around £1.83–£1.96 per 0.5 L bottle and pints at venues near £3–£4.
-Cappuccinos in expat areas average about £3.50; a bottle of table wine can be as low as £2.94.
+Dining out costs vary by venue and neighbourhood.
+A mid-range three-course meal for two costs about £25–£60, from a basic pub to a restaurant with wine and dessert.
+Supermarket beer runs around £1.83–£1.96 per 0.5 L bottle; pints at venues are closer to £3–£4.
+Cappuccinos average about £3.50, and a bottle of table wine can be as low as £2.94.

-• Meal prices vary by area: local pubs vs. restaurants in expat areas
+• Meal prices vary by area: local pubs vs. restaurants in busier neighbourhoods

 • Drink costs: supermarket vs. on-site pints

-• Budgeting: factor venue and neighborhood into estimates
+• Budgeting: factor venue type and neighbourhood into your estimates

 Grocery Staples Costs